nshadov/otp-migrator/README.md

 SELECT email, secret FROM accounts;
 ```

 4. Copy the OTP seeds one by one to the prompt from `qrcodeme.sh` to show QR code that could be scanned by other application.
+It will be displayed in terminal using ASCII art and could be scanned with mobile phone.

 ![Example of generated OTP QR code](qrcodeme.png)